Orkestra-Tech/orkestra/README.md

 ## Deployment on Kubernetes with Minikube

+We provide some basic Kubernetes Deployment in [kubernetes-dev](https://github.com/drivetribe/orchestra/tree/master/examples/kubernetes-dev) that you can use to deploy on a dev environment.
 Assuming that you are in one of the [example projects](https://github.com/drivetribe/orchestra/tree/master/examples) (or in your own project), here is how to deploy on Kubernetes with Minikube:
 ```